Aelita-S/OnlineJudgeFE/README.md

 npm install
 # we use webpack DllReference to decrease the build time,

-npm config set registry https://registry.npm.taobao.org --global # 设置淘宝镜像 npm install webpack -g
+npm config set registry https://registry.npm.taobao.org --global # 设置淘宝镜像(全局)
+npm install webpack -g

 # this command only needs execute once unless you upgrade the package in build/webpack.dll.conf.js